 Mobilizing ePatients: How Technology is Engaging Eating Disorder Patients and Increasing Access

 Mobile technology puts a powerful tool for eating disorder recovery at the fingertips of patients and providers.
 Don’t miss this powerful session on this topic at the upcoming Eating Recovery Center Foundation Eating Disorders Conference on August 12 and 13 in Denver, Colorado.
-Learn more and register for the conference.

 Led by Ashley Solomon, PsyD, CEDS and Jenna Tregarthen, MA, this presentation will explore how mobile app technology is reshaping the patient treatment experience and increasing patient access to, and engagement with, care.
 Presenters will offer a model for how the Recovery Record platform was integrated into a multi-level treatment system, sharing data on the experience of both providers and patients.
 Participants will also view an interactive demonstration of the technology and learn how it can enhance clinical practice and empower patients in their recovery.